adrien-minsan/minsan.online/README.md

-# it's an online site for writer adrien minsan (any/all).
+# it's the online page of writer adrien minsan (any/all).